edchelstephens/docker-for-web-developers/NOTES.md

 - Kubernetes is the coach of a container team

 ## Orchestra - The orchestra players as the container, Kubernetes as the conductor

+# Kubernetes Overview

+- Container and cluster management
+- Supported by all major cloud platforms
+- Provides a declarative way to define a cluster's state using manifest files (YAML) Which is very similar to docker-compose on this regard
+- Interact with Kubernetes API using command-line tool `kubectl` or "kube cuddle" or "kube kotl" hehe

+## Key Features

+- Source Discovery/Load Balancing
+- Storage Orchestration
+- Automate Rollouts/Rollbacks
+- Manage Workloads
+- Self-healing
+- Secret and configuration management
+- Horizontal Scaling
+- and More